 You also need to have passed the Prescribing Safety Assessment by the completion of your FY1 induction programme.

 Every five years, licensed Doctors must demonstrate that they are up to date with medical procedures and fit to practice.
 This is known as ‘revalidation’ and ensures that the Doctor can continue to hold their license to practice.
 They need to use supporting information to demonstrate that they are continuing to meet the principles and values set out in Good Medical Practice.

 Good Medical Practice by the General Medical Council (GMC) is the core ethical guidance for Doctors.
 It sets out the principles and professional values on which good practice is founded.

-You may get asked about your understanding of how you become a Doctor, and mentioning the MLA is a good way to show that you’re familiar with the recent update to licensing.
-Some example questions include:
+You may get asked in your Med School interview about your understanding of how you become a Doctor.
+Mentioning the MLA is a good way to show that you’re familiar with the recent update to licensing.
+Some example questions could include: